Layers to sub-comp

 It could be convenient to group the "Background" layers into a sub-comp to apply some _Modifiers onto it for example, and do the same in another sub-comp for all "Logo" layers.

 This can be done by selecting a group of layers, then going to the Action menu at the top of the Timeline, represented by a wrench icon, and choosing Sub-Composition From Selection.
 A pop-up will appear to ask you the name of this new composition.
 After validating, the new composition will appear in the Project panel, and the selected layers will be replaced by this sub-comp.

 After creating these two sub-comps, only two layers will be visible in the stack

 These sub-comps now have specific options, described in this section.

 Using a sub-comp as a simple group

 The Action menu offers another way to gather layers in a sub-comp, called Layer Group From Selection.
 The process is exactly the same, but two composition options are automatically turned ON:

-The sub-comp then behaves as a simple group, with the purpose of both to better organize its layers, or to define a group of graphic elements to replicate by using a "Layer Image" generator for example.
+The sub-comp then behaves as a simple group, with the purpose of both better organizing its layers and defining a group of graphic elements to replicate by using a "Layer Image" Generator for example.